Settled: November 26, 2018

 Submit Proof of Claim

 If you purchased or otherwise acquired Class A common stock of Facebook in or traceable to Facebook’s May 17, 2012 IPO during the period from May 17, 2012 through May 21, 2012, inclusive, and were damaged thereby, you may be entitled to receive money from the proposed settlement.
-To be eligible for a payment, you must submit a Claim Form in accordance with the instructions set forth in the Settlement Notice.
-The Court-ordered deadline for submission of Claim Forms was July 24, 2018.
-However, if you believe you are a Class Member and you wish to be eligible for a payment and you have not yet submitted a Claim Form (because you received a late Notice Packet or for any other reason), please submit your Claim Form and supporting documentation as soon as possible.
+To be eligible for a payment, you must submit a Claim Form by July 24, 2018 in accordance with the instructions set forth in the Settlement Notice.
+However, if you believe you are a class member and you wish to be eligible for a payment and have not yet submitted a Claim Form (because you received a late notice packet or for any other reason), please submit your Claim Form and supporting documentation as soon as possible.
 While we cannot guarantee that the Court will accept late claims, if your claim is otherwise eligible, Lead Counsel will ask the Court to accept it.

 Joint Declaration of John Rizio-Hamilton and James W. Johnson in Support of (I) Lead Plaintiffs’ Motion for Final Approval of Settlement and Approval of Plan of Allocation, and (II) Lead Counsel’s Motion for an Award of Attorneys’ Fees and Payment of Litigation Expenses